joeselway/42-mouse-scroll/README.md

 The script also sets the mouse cursor movement sensitivity.
 Please edit this with a value to your liking, either before running install.sh or directly in ~/Library/Scripts/setmousescroll.sh.

+To do this, you can use the GUI to set it up, then run:

+defaults read -g com.apple.mouse.scaling

+… To check your current setting.

 There are two components:

 - A script to go in ~/Library/Scripts/